- Centers for Disease Control and Prevention, Division of HIV/AIDS Prevention

-Founded in 1992, NASTAD is a non-profit national association of state health department HIV/AIDS program directors who have programmatic responsibility for administering HIV/AIDS health care, prevention, education, and supportive services programs funded by state and federal governments.
+Founded in 1992, NASTAD is a nonprofit national association of state health department HIV/AIDS program directors who have programmatic responsibility for administering HIV/AIDS health care, prevention, education, and supportive services programs funded by state and federal governments.
 This site contains overviews of NASTAD programs as well as access to select NASTAD reports and publications.

 National Center for Health Statistics (NCHS)

-NCHS is the primary federal organization responsible for the collection, analyses, and dissemination of health statistics.
+NCHS is the primary federal organization responsible for the collection, analysis, and dissemination of health statistics.
 This website includes summary statistics and access to NCHS statistical reports, NCHS publications, data warehouse, news releases, FAQs, related conferences and training institutes, and NCHS web search engine.

 National Commission on Correctional Health Care (NCCHC)

 NCCHC is a national organization directed at improving the quality of health care in the nation's jails, prisons and juvenile detention and confinement facilities.
 The NCCHC home page includes the association's newsletter, CorrectCare; information about NCCHC certification and accreditation; educational seminars and conferences, and NCCHC publications; a general information resource, Health Care Network; and Corrections Connection Network, an online resource for corrections news and information.